ganmahmud/tailwindcss-language-variant/README.md

       ],
     }
     ```
-3. The plugins assumes that you have a `lang` attribute in your HTML.
+3. The plugin assumes that you have a `lang` attribute in your HTML.
 With the default configuration, you can use the `lang-bn` and `lang-en` variants in your CSS:

     ```html
     <html lang="bn">